 - That I live in a time and place where I can be who I am.
 And I can accept others as they are.
 And I can voice an opinion.
 And I can listen to the views of others.

 - The knowledge that ABUNDANCE and the ability to let go is a true blessing.
 My mother, a wise woman if there ever was one, once told me: "Let go of what you are holding on to.
 Only then can your palm be open and face up to receive the next good thing coming your way."
 Words I live by each and every day.

 - The desire to play the entire keyboard that is life, not just the most common keys.

-- My partner of almost 14 years who celebrates me at my best and still loves me at my worst.
-He appreciates that I've never been on America's Most Wanted, that I've never owned anything Hello Kitty, that I can find Waldo almost every time, and loves it when I'm opinionated.
+- My partner of almost 16 years who celebrates me at my best and still loves me at my worst.
+He appreciates that: I've never been on America's Most Wanted, that I've never owned anything Hello Kitty, that I can find Waldo almost every time, and he loves it when I'm opinionated.
 He knows I would follow him anywhere, and that I have.
 And we both know that it just gets better every year.

 - A vibrant and generous community of genealogists and family historians including those I only know in the online world.
 Each and every day you challenge me to look at genealogy from new perspectives, you share your knowledge and resources without a second thought, and you encourage me to get back up and do the genealogy dance despite bouts of occasional ill-conceived reasoning and mistakes.

-- The family of fellow geneabloggers, how they inspire me, how they challenge me, how they make me think.
+- The family of fellow genealogy bloggers: how they inspire me, how they challenge me, and how they make me think.
 They are more than just a group of memory gatherers: they animate facts such as birth dates and death dates; they bring to life how their ancestors lived and loved; and they often share the personal, from reflections to feelings, from past to present.